-As part of our strategic internal audit support and Quality Assurance Reviews KPMG has supported different clients in drafting and implementing an internal audit strategy.
-As part of these assessments a roadmap was developed with the key steps to ensure the audit function aligns with its strategy on the different pillars to determine the success of an IAF.
-The ongoing support allowed the clients to enhance the quality of their audit function and ensure the deliverables match and exceed the requirements of the different stakeholders.
+As part of our strategic internal audit support and Quality Assurance Reviews, KPMG has supported different clients in drafting and implementing an internal audit strategy.

+As part of these assessments a roadmap framework was developed with the key steps to ensure the audit function aligns with its strategy on the different pillars to determine the success of an internal audit function.

+Ongoing support allowed the clients to enhance the quality of their audit function and ensured deliverables exceeded stakeholders' expectations.